wisepythagoras/honeyshell/README.md

 Currently, it allows connections on the server and collects failed login attempts, meaning all usernames and passwords.
 Also, you can decrease the permissions on the process by flipping to a different user (ie 'nobody').

+A version running [libssh](https://www.libssh.org/) can be found in the [legacy](https://github.com/wisepythagoras/honeyshell/tree/legacy) branch.
+It has been tested up to version `0.10` of the library.
+Two functions that it's using have been deprecated and I was trying to get rid of them with the work on the [c-branch](https://github.com/wisepythagoras/honeyshell/tree/c-branch) branch.
+The code on `c-branch` hasn't been fully tested and is buggy, because the libssh team decided to swittch to a callback model and I had to improvise on how to get it to work with Go.

 ## Building

 To compile the program, simply run `go build` in your terminal.